emsilkina/CodePathiOSPrework/README.md

 ## App Brainstorming (Step 4)

+Snapchat
+- Sending random photos to your friends and being able to edit them by adding text or stickers on top
+- Chats disappear if they aren't saved
+- Seeing my friend's Bitmojis on the app to see their locations

+Spotify
+- Creating albums of my favorite music
+- Being able to view the current music that is playing on my homescreen as well as being able to skip over songs without entering the app

 ## Notes

 The most challenging aspect was creating a textfield with an accompanying button such that the university name is updated when the user clicks the button.